Xherdan Shaqiri

-Xherdan Shaqiri ([dʒɛrˈdan ʃaˈciɾi]; born 10 October 1991) is a Swiss professional footballer who plays as a winger for Major League Soccer club Chicago Fire and the Switzerland national team.
+Xherdan Shaqiri ([dʒɛrˈdan ʃaˈciɾi]; born 10 October 1991) is a Swiss professional footballer who plays as an attacking midfielder or winger for Swiss Super League club Basel.

+Shaqiri rose through the youth ranks at Basel.
+In his three years playing for the Basel first-team, he was an important player in the team that won three Swiss Super League titles.
+He moved to Bayern Munich in 2012, where he won three Bundesliga titles in his three seasons at the club.
+He faced stiff competition at Bayern and did not nail down a first-team spot.
+In January 2015, he moved to Inter Milan for a fee of €15 million.

-Shaqiri began his career at FC Basel, winning honours including three Swiss Super League titles, before moving to Bayern Munich, where he gained nine domestic and continental honours despite playing less frequently.
-In January 2015, he moved to Inter Milan for a fee of €15 million, and seven months later to Stoke City for a club record £12 million.
-After Stoke's relegation from the Premier League in 2018, Shaqiri was transferred to Liverpool prior to the following season for a reported £13.5 million fee.
+After half a season at Inter, Shaqiri moved to Stoke City in the summer of 2015 for a club record £12 million.
+After Stoke's relegation from the Premier League in 2018, Shaqiri was transferred to Liverpool for a reported £13.5 million fee.
 He was part of the UEFA Champions League winning squad in his first season.
 He also won the UEFA Super Cup and the FIFA Club World Cup in 2019, as well as the Premier League in 2020, Liverpool's first league title in 30 years.

-A full international since 2010, Shaqiri has earned 111 caps and scored 27 goals for Switzerland, making him the country's third most capped player and sixth-highest goalscorer.
-He represented the nation at the 2010, 2014, 2018 and 2022 FIFA World Cups, as well as UEFA Euro 2016 and UEFA Euro 2020.
+A full international from 2010 until 2024, Shaqiri earned 125 caps and scored 32 goals for Switzerland, making him the country's third-most capped player and fourth-highest goalscorer.
+He represented the nation at four FIFA World Cups (2010, 2014, 2018, 2022), as well as three UEFA European Championships (2016, 2020, 2024).

 Early life

 Shaqiri was born in Zhegër, Gjilan, SFR Yugoslavia, to Kosovar Albanian parents.
-He immigrated to Switzerland in 1992 with his parents and three siblings.
+He emigrated to Switzerland in 1992 with his parents and three siblings.
 His brother, Arianit Shaqiri, is a youth football coach.
 They settled in Augst, a small town in the canton of Basel-Country, near the French and German borders.

 His father did not speak Swiss German, so he had to start out washing dishes in a restaurant, before working construction on roads.
 His mother worked as a cleaner in office buildings in the city, with which he and his brothers helped.
 His father would send as much money back to Kosovo to other family members as he could, meaning Xherdan and the family did not have extra spending money, except for birthdays.
 He idolised Brazilian striker Ronaldo, who he said played "like magic".